bellycard/grunt-github-tags/README.md

 ### Overview
 Easily define and set tags on Github according to your local SHA.

-To get started quickly options like so:
+To get started set options like so:

 ```
 githubCredentials: grunt.file.readJSON('github-credentials.json'),